is-project-4th-year/team-profile-site-travellers/Documentation.md

 ## Key Takeways

-- How to merge branches
+- How to merge branches and resolve conflicts
 - How to create and name branches
 - How to use the project dashboard on github